TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/LargeBatch.md

 ﻿# Batch Inserts with Large Collections

-This scenario demonstrate how to perform insert operations on collections of 1,000 to 100,000 objects.
+This scenario demonstrate how to perform insert operations on collections of 1,000 to 10,000 objects.
 Some ORMs require special handling for collections of this size.

-Others use the same pattern seen in [CRUD Operations on Multiple Objects](LargeBatch.htm).
+For other batch operations, see [CRUD Operations on Multiple Objects](LargeBatch.htm).

 For better performance, consider using a [Bulk Insert](BulkInsert.htm) instead.